Jqoobo/ProjectMoon/README.md

 <p align="center">🔹 Welcome to the Project Moon project!</p>
 <p align="center">🔹 It's a chrome extension for accessibility.
 It provides many useful features to make pages more accessible.</p>
-<p align="center">❗️ Please, be aware, that the plugin does not guarantee full accessibility and problems with some pages may occur </p>
+<p align="center">❗️ Please, be aware, that the plugin does not guarantee full accessibility and problems with some pages may occur.</p>
 &nbsp;

 ## 🧞 Commands